strongio/evolutionary-optimization/README.md

 ![](./images/param-8/pair_alpine_one.png)

-We see BFGS is significantly under-performing that other methods.
+We see BFGS is significantly under-performing than other methods.
 This is expected.
 BFGS estimates derivatives from iterations.
 Since alpine_one is a non-differentiable function, it is not suitable for derivative-aware optimization algorithms, such as BFGS or gradient descent.

 ### Rastrigin